 #3.
 Bring toilet paper.
 Bring a lot of toilet paper

 #4.
-Bring warm cloths.
+Bring warm clothes.
 And wear them, all at once

 What I wore during my nights at the Uyuni Salt Flat Tour: